MoyoM/WordGridSearch/README.md

 as grid size, therefore N start positions need to be initiated.
 For bigger N compared to O(1) more positions are initiated.

-However a an improvisation of the algorithm can search for the first letter of a word first and then seach for the word.
+However an improvisation of the algorithm can search for the first letter of a word first and then seach for the word.
 Though still linear it should be less than O(nwd).
-Typically it could be O(n) {first letter search) + O(wd) {word length in d directions)
+Typically it could be O(n) {first letter search) + O(wd) {word length in d directions).

 3D